Vegan Nacho Cheese Sauce

 Ingredients

-- 1 15 ounce can of white beans (I used cannellini beans), drained and rinsed
+- 15 ounces white beans, canned, I used cannellini beans, drained and rinsed

-- 2 heaping tablespoons of flour (I used al purpose flour but oat flour would be a great gf alternative!)
+- 2 tablespoons flour, I used all purpose flour but oat flour would be a great GF alternative!

 Instructions